Swarnim55/DSinTS/README.md

-# Doubly Linked List Implementation in TypeScript
+# Data Structures in JS with TypeScript : DSinTS

 This project provides an implementation of a doubly linked list in TypeScript.
 A doubly linked list is a data structure consisting of a set of sequentially linked records called nodes.
 Each node contains two fields, each containing a reference (link) to the next or previous node in the sequence.